dobriban/Topics-In-Modern-Statistical-Learning/README.md

 ## Lectures

-Lectures 1 and 2: Introduction and uncertainty quantification ([jackknife+](https://github.com/dobriban/Topics-in-deep-learning/blob/master/Stat%20991%20presentations/Fall%202019/Slides/BarberSlides-whoa-psi-2019.pdf), and [Pearce at al, 2018](http://proceedings.mlr.press/v80/pearce18a.html)), presented by Edgar Dobriban.
+Lectures 1 and 2: Introduction.
+Presented by Edgar Dobriban.

 ## Other materials